Guided First Ascents at Red Rock, NV Overview

 Meeting Time and Location for Full-Day Programs

 Available for beginner, intermediate, and advanced level courses.
-Participants can meet their guide at at a location nearby the Red Rock Scenic Drive, or at any hotel on the Las Vegas Strip or west of the Strip.
-Pick-up/meeting time is 8am; the days genereally finish at 5pm with a return to your hotel by 6pm.
+Participants can meet their guide at at a location nearby the Red Rock Scenic Drive.
+Meeting time is 8am; the days genereally finish at 5pm.

 For beginners and other climbers who do not have their own personal climbing equipment, we offer a complete rental package for $15/day.
 The package includes climbing shoes, helmet, harness, a belay device, and any other equipment deemed necessary by the guide.